gru786/react-docs/README.md

 Download ReactJS Docs now and enhance your React.js development experience by having the official documentation right in your pocket!

 For any feedback or support, please contact us at **shahgaurav786@gmail.com**.
 Happy coding!

+### Disclaimer:
+**This is an unofficial app and is not affiliated with or endorsed by Facebook or the React.js team.
+The app is developed to make the official React.js documentation more accessible on mobile devices.**